Skip to main content

 Ref: products.merchant_id > merchants.id [delete: cascade, update: no action]

-Relationship settings are not supported for inline form ref.
+Relationship settings and names are not supported for inline form ref.

 Many-to-many relationship